Square milk jug: Design

-Impact
+Effect

 Critics of square milk jugs have noted increased spillage and difficulty pouring.
-This is a problem specific to the Gallon size that has a much larger mass when first opened.
+This is a problem specific to the gallon size that has a much larger mass when first opened.

 There are also cost advantages resulting from lower shipping costs for the retailer and these can be passed on to the consumer.
 The cost to a consumer of a gallon of milk in a square milk jug is 10¢ to 20¢ cheaper than a gallon of milk in a traditional milk jug.

 Because square milk jugs can be stacked, they require less labor at the dairy, and can be packaged more quickly, which allows the milk to be shipped sooner, providing fresher milk to the retailer.
 The wide mouth is also easier to fill which reduces the likelihood of spillage and the sanitary issues caused by milk getting on the container.